 Line Memory – When you spool a reel and you leave the line on there, it sometimes takes the shape of the spool.
 Think of when you sleep in the same spot on your mattress for a long time.
-The best line for bass will have no memory, so it will bounce back even after being spooled for months.
+The best fishing line for bass fishing will have no memory, so it will bounce back even after being spooled for months.

 Line Stretch – Here, we’re referring to the amount of flexibility and elasticity the line has.
 Monofilament has the most amount of line stretch, and braided has the least.
 Line stretch is good for finesse style fishing.

 Let’s take a second to recap here.
-Bass anglers trying to decide which line to choose for fishing in lakes and ponds, I would 100 percent recommend choosing the KastKing World’s Premium Monofilament Line.
+Bass anglers trying to decide which line to choose for the best fishing in lakes and ponds, I would 100 percent recommend choosing the KastKing World’s Premium Monofilament Line.